ishtiaque06/arch-process/README.md

             1. `EDITOR=vim visudo`
             2. Find the line that says `root ALL=(ALL) ALL` and add `username ALL=(ALL) ALL` below that line, and save.
     4. Add bootloader ([docs](https://wiki.archlinux.org/index.php/GRUB#UEFI_systems)):
-        1. Mount your EFI partition (let's say in /efi)
+        1. Mount your EFI partition (let's say in `/efi`)
-        2. grub-install --target=x86_64-efi --efi-directory=/efi --bootloader-id=GRUB
+        2. `grub-install --target=x86_64-efi --efi-directory=/efi --bootloader-id=GRUB`
         3. Write main configuration: `grub-mkconfig -o /boot/grub/grub.cfg`
 5. Done!
 Reboot.

 ### Post-installation

+*NVIDIA Caricatures*

+Since the Dell Inspiron has an NVIDIA as well as Intel Graphics card, it generally uses the Optimus technology by default.
+Find out more about it [here](https://en.wikipedia.org/wiki/Nvidia_Optimus).

+Basically, this means the normal `nvidia` installation will not make your GUI work properly.
+Luckily enough, Arch has its own wiki on how to setup Optimus on your machine (link [here](https://wiki.archlinux.org/index.php/NVIDIA_Optimus)).
+It is worth looking through the wiki to see what you might have to do.

-After the reboot, you should see a login shell, which indicates a working system.
+After you've configured Optimus, reboot and you should see a login shell, which indicates a working system.
 To verify that the GUI works, log in as `root` and run: `systemctl start lightdm`.
 This should show the LightDM greeter with the non-root user selected.
 Login with that user.
-You should see anunconfigured i3 desktop.
+You should see an unconfigured i3 desktop.
 At this point, the GUI is working.

-From this point on, do a couple of things:
+From this point on, you can do a couple of things:
 1. Connect to internet:
     1. Run `sudo systemctl enable NetworkManager`.
 This will ensure NetworkManager starts at boot.
     2. Run `sudo systemctl start NetworkManager` to start it.